intel-iot-devkit/reference-implementation/face-access-control/README.md

 When prompted, install as the root user or as a user with root permissions.
 The rest of the guide assumes you will install the
 Intel® CV SDK under the default location.

+After installation, don't forget to source the CV SDK environment variables:

+    source /opt/intel/computer_vision_sdk_<version>/bin/setupvars.sh

+This will be required for building and running cvservice.
+To automate this process, you can source the script from `.profile` or `.bashrc`.
+Alternatively, you can add the variables to `/etc/environment`.

 ### ffmpeg

 This reference implementation uses ffmpeg to compress and stream video output from cvservice to the webservice clients. ffmpeg